learn-academy-2021-bravo/week-5-assessment-csullivan710/interview-questions.md

 5. What are primary keys?
 Why are they important?

   Your answer:Primary keys are identifiers of objects in a table by their postion.
-They are important because they let you select the tiem by its key
+They are important because they let you select the item by its key

   Researched answer:Primary keys are the placement of each item in a table and they are important because you have a specfic index to reference.